thanhgit/go-explained/ddd/domain_model.md

 - are pure business rule definitions
 - assist the aggregate for any kind of business logic execution within the scope of a bounded context
 - can use to validate aggregate
+- they present the new state change to the application services <=> take corresponding actions

 ## Commands / Queries
 - represent any kind of operations within the bounded context